Let’s find out whether guinea pigs eat hamster food.

-Moreover, your piggies will enjoy plenty of other fresh vegetables such as carrots, zucchini, or bell peppers of all colors, spinach, broccoli, artichokes, tomatoes (no leaves), kale, peas, carrots, parsley, cucumber.
+Moreover, your piggies will enjoy plenty of other fresh vegetables such as carrots, zucchini, bell peppers of all colors, spinach, broccoli, artichokes, and tomatoes (no leaves), kale, peas, carrots, parsley, cucumber.

 Yet, make sure you are feeding your piggies with the food they can eat, as many vegetables are actually harmful to your pet’s health such as onions, raisins, garlic, tomato leaves, tulips, daffodils, etc.